 In line with government guidance the village hall has reopened from September 2nd.
 We will need to strictly abide to whatever Government guidance is in place at any time including social distancing rules.
 This means initially it is only be possible to use the Hall for limited numbers of people and purposes.

-In the meantime we will continue to run our Virtual Village Hall in ZOOM.
-Including our weekly community catch-up and ZOOM cafe on Tuesdays and regular events on Friday evenings.
-The virtual hall is also available for booking in the usual way through Hallmaster.
-Further information about our virtual events and activities can be found on this web site at Stainton VH activities and Stainton VH events
+In the meantime we will also continue to run our Virtual Village Hall in ZOOM.
+Including our regular events on Friday evenings.
+Further information about events and activities at the Hall can be found on this web site at Stainton VH activities and Stainton VH events

 Coronavirus community support